MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-markings.md

 If the font specified is not available, the client falls back to using the Calibri font.

 ### Setting the font color

-Word, PowerPoint, and Outlook support visual markings in different colors.
-Visual markings that are configured for colors always display as black in Excel.

 You can choose from the list of available colors or specify a custom color by entering a hex triplet code for the red, green, and blue (RGB) components of the color.
 For example, **#DAA520**.